Vaei/ProcHitReact/README.md

   * Re-simulation of an already active bone is not managed
   * Designed for single reactions, leading to instability and visual disruption with repeated hits
   * Limited consideration for real-world application in complex projects

-> [!NOTE]
-> PhysicsHitReact addresses all these limitations, delivering a stable, production-ready framework capable of commercial game development.

 ## Features
 ### Ease of Use